coletaylor017/ainotebook/README.md

 Created by Cole Taylor copyright 2018

-Thanks to Colt Steele, instructor of the Web Development Bootcamp on Udemy, for my base knowledge on Node, Express, and MongoDB.
+Thanks to Colt Steele, instructor of the Web Development Bootcamp on Udemy, for my base knowledge on Node, Express, and MongoDB.# writenow